damzydevsec/damzydevsec/README.md

-# Hi, I'm Collins C. 👋
+# Collins C. (@damzydevsec)

-I am a Software Engineer specializing in DevSecOps.
-I build secure, automated, and resilient systems.
+Software Engineer specializing in DevSecOps.
+I build secure, high-performance, and resilient applications by integrating security into the entire development lifecycle.

-This GitHub is my public foundry, where I document my work and build my "Portfolio of Proof."
+> 95% of security breaches are not caused by nation-state hackers, but by common, preventable mistakes made during the development cycle.
+My mission is to find and fix those mistakes before they reach production.

+---

+### 🛠️ Core Competencies

+My technical expertise is focused on building and securing modern, cloud-native applications.

+* **Backend:** Go, Python (Django), PHP (Laravel), Node.js
+* **Frontend:** React, Vue.js
+* **DevSecOps & Cloud:** Docker, Kubernetes, Terraform, GitHub Actions, CI/CD
+* **Security:** SAST (Snyk, CodeQL), Container Scanning (Trivy), Vulnerability Assessment, Nmap

+---

 ### 🛡️ My Portfolio of Proof

-This is my active work.
-These projects demonstrate my ability to build, secure, and automate.
+This is my active foundry.
+It is the evidence of my work.
+As these projects are completed, they will be pinned to my profile.

 1.  **[Project 1: The Secure-by-Design API]** *(In Progress)*
     * A REST API built in [Language] that is secure by default.
 It demonstrates input validation, rate limiting, and secure authentication.